moodle-an-hochschulen/moodle-theme_boost_union/README.md

 If the logo for the navbar on the top left is too wide or has a special aspect ratio, you can limit the logo's maximum width.
 Use css definition to limit the max-width.

+###### Maximal width of sitename in navbar

+If you have a very long sitename and want to prevent it from breaking the navbar layout (especially the edit button widget) on medium-width screens, you can set the maximal width of the sitename in the navbar here.
+If the sitename exceeds this width, it will be truncated with an ellipsis (...).
+Use css definition to limit the max-width.

 ###### Navbar color

 With this setting, you can change the navbar color from the default light navbar to a dark one or a colored one.